antoine3000/dok-antoine/content/2020-06-15-green-observatory/2020-06-16-input/_index.md

 ---
 title: Electronics: Input
+featured_image: final-result.png
 ---

 # Introduction

-The goal of this project is to build an electronic board that can receive signals from a plant via electrodes placed on its leaves and send instructions to another board dedicated to the outputs (12 V).
+The goal of this project is to build an electronic board (low power, 5V) that can receive signals from a plant via electrodes placed on its leaves and send instructions to another board dedicated to the outputs (high power, 12 V).
 The calculations are performed by the microchip.
 The data can be read on a computer via USB.

 ## Research